Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 from each other.
 This also means that the circle of our friends of friends is vast than we think.
 We often say this when we run into people again or know someone in common that it's a small world.

-We can see if the real-life networks exhibit this small world property or not.
+We can see, if the real-life networks exhibit this small world property or not.
 But before we go further, let's say if the network only consists of 10 nodes and the average path length is around 5 or 6, is that a short path in the network?
 What if the network consists of
 1 million nodes, and the average path length is around 5 or 6.
 Is that a short path in the network?.